 Patricia joined Watsi on March 12th, 2013.
-Five years ago, Patricia became the 637th member to automatically support a new Watsi patient every month.
-Since then, 4,918 more people have become monthly donors!
-Patricia's most recent donation traveled 8,500 miles to support Miriam, a farmer from Kenya, to fund a spinal fusion.
+Six years ago, Patricia became the 637th member to automatically support a new Watsi patient every month.
+Since then, 5,821 more people have become monthly donors!
+Patricia's most recent donation traveled 8,700 miles to support Johnson, a baby boy from Tanzania, to fund spina bifida treatment.

 Miriam walks slowly with the aid of crutches.
 She was overly active until the year 2017 when she began complaining of back pain and numbness on her feet.
 Miriam formerly an active farmer would tire easily from her farming activities and small house chores.
 From the nearest hospital, pain medication was administered but with time, her condition deteriorated.
 She thought maybe she had gained weight and that was the reason for the back pain.
 Dieting did not help either and over time, she couldn’t walk without the aid of a stick.
 Frustrated, Miriam resigned to fate as she thought she was a burden to her young children who were building their homes.
 A friend recommended that they visit Kijabe hospital for specialized treatment where Miriam was diagnosed with a spine disc dislocation and a spinal fusion surgery recommended.
 Miriam was glad that there is a solution to her condition and she looks forward to getting treated.
 If treated, Miriam will regain her ability to walk, resume work and become independent again.
 Miriam and her husband are subsistence farmers with four grown children.
 She lives with her husband in Central Kenya.
 Miriam is appealing for financial help.
 “I look forward to walking again,” says Miriam.